-Matthew snapped his gaze back round, tried to slow his breathing.
+Matthew snapped his gaze back and tried to slow his breathing.
 “Nothing Dad.
-It’s nothing,” he said, trying not to look back over his shoulder again.
+It’s nothing.”

-“I thought getting you away from home would be what you needed.
-But it seems you’re tenser than ever.”
+“I thought getting away from home would help..”

-His dad moved himself in the folding chair so he could look directly at his son.
-In the half-light of the low, bloated moon his face turned into a mass of shifting holes and polished bone.
-Matt resisted the temptation to look away.
+His dad shifted in the folding chair so he could look directly at his son.
+In the half-light of the low, bloated moon his face turned into a mass of shifting holes and polished highlights, skull-like.
+Matt resisted looking away.
 “This is because of that stupid story from the pub, isn’t it?
-Honestly, I don’t understand what’s happened to you recently.
-You’re supposed to be going to university next year, you’re old enough to know better.
+Honestly, Matt.
 This old ruin’s no more haunted than your bedroom back home.”

 Matt didn’t move but his father held up a hand, skeletal in the darkness.
-“I know what you think you’ve been seeing but it’s only dreams.
+“I know what you think you’ve been seeing, but they’re only dreams.
 You used to get them a lot when you were younger.
-It’s a shame they’ve come back, but not entirely surprising with what’s happened.”
+It’s a shame they’ve come back, but not surprising with what’s happened.”

-Matt shrugged his face further down into his scarf and swallowed the useless words as the rose to his lips.
-He stared at the moon as it crawled slowly, slowly into the sky, large, hollow craters of eye sockets fixed on him.
+Matt shrugged his face further down into his scarf and swallowed the useless words that rose to his lips.
+He stared at the moon as it crawled across the sky, large, hollow craters of eye sockets fixed on him.

-“Besides, just think about it,” his dad continued, lifting his binoculars to the sky.
-“Even if there were such things, why on earth would Ben want to come back to frighten you?
+“Besides,” his dad continued, lifting his binoculars to the sky.
+“Even if such things existed, why on earth would Ben be haunting you?
 You were friends, remember?”
-Matt was grateful for the night masking the blood he felt draining from his face.
-“Good friends.
-That’s all you should remember about him.”

 …all I remember is the look on his face as I pushed him… Matt shook the thought away.